justintv/Twitch-API/README.md

 ## Overview

-The Twitch API allows websites to develop your own applications based on the rich feature set that we provide.
-This includes getting information about what streams are live, changing information about specific channels, or doing a SSO integration with Twitch itself.
-This documents lists the resources that the Twitch API provides.
-If you have any questions or need any help in using this API, please visit the [API Developers Group][] or [Github Issues][]
+The Twitch API enables you to develop your own applications using the rich feature set that we provide.
+Features include retrieving data about what streams are live, changing information about specific channels, and doing an SSO integration with Twitch.
+The following pages list the resources that the Twitch API provides.
+If you have any questions or need help in using this API, please visit the [API Developers Group][] or [Github Issues][].

-The Twitch API is comprised of two parts: the REST API itself and the [JavaScript SDK][] that allows for easy integration into any website.
-Most users will only need to use the JS SDK, but if you want a deeper integration (for example, for use with Python or PHP scripts) you may access the REST API directly.
-The [RESTful Integration Guide][] should help you if that describes your needs.
+The Twitch API is comprised of two parts: the REST API and a [JavaScript SDK][] that allows for easy integration of the Twitch features into any website.
+Most users will only need to use the JS SDK, but if you want a deeper integration (for example, for use with Python or PHP scripts), you may access the REST API directly.
+The [RESTful Integration Guide][] provides additional information for using REST API.

 [API Developers Group]: https://groups.google.com/forum/?fromgroups#!forum/twitch-api
 [JavaScript SDK]: /justintv/twitch-js-sdk